Skip to content ↓

 Associate Governor

 I joined Reddal Hill Primary School in April 2020, as an Assistant Headteacher.
-Prior to this role, I was a Key Stage Leader in a school in Dudley.
+Prior to this role, I was a Key Stage Leader at a school in Dudley.
+My responsibilities are: reading lead, coordinating the teaching and learning in Years 3 and 4, Pupil Premium Champion and Pastoral Lead, providing appropriate support across the school.

 Mrs. Kerry Beard (Assistant Headteacher)